Cyndi-24/HCAHPS-Hospital-Patient-Experience-Analysis-Using-Excel/README.md

 The cleaned dataset was then used to create pivot tables, pivot charts, and an interactive Excel dashboard.

-## DASHBOARD DEVELOPMENT

-After preparing the dataset, an interactive Excel dashboard was created to present key patient experience metrics and performance patterns.
+## ANALYSIS & VISUALIZATION

-The dashboard was developed using Excel Pivot Tables, Pivot Charts, and interactive filtering features to allow users to explore hospital performance across different measures.
+The dashboard was developed in Excel using Pivot Tables, Pivot Charts, and interactive slicers to analyse hospital patient experience performance.

 ### Key Performance Indicators (KPIs)

-The dashboard includes seven key metrics:
+The dashboard provides an overview of performance through the following metrics:

 - Total Facilities
 - Total States